swillasnomads/Blog/content/posts/May12-16_NZ_S3.md

 {{< figure src="/img/May12-16/roys_all_trails.jpg" >}}
 &nbsp;

-That dreadchury aside, the hike provides the most stunning views for the whole 6 hours.
+That drudgery aside, the hike provides the most stunning views for the whole 6 hours.
 The kind of views that alleviate the mounting pain in your body.

 {{< figure src="/img/May12-16/roys_view3.jpg" >}}
 &nbsp;